stockgeeks/spring-kafka-labs-01/README.md

 This is the repository containing the initial labs for the Resona Spring Kafka Basics course.

-In the first part of these labs you will create and practice:
+In the first part of these labs you will create and practice along with the training Videos and you will build or practice:

-- A spring-boot project
+- A docker-compose file to run Kafka locally.
-- A Simple Rest API which you will later use to send messages to Kafka
+- How to use the Kafka built in console consumer and producer to send and receive messages from Kafka.
-- A docker-compose file to run Kafka locally
+- Create and run a Spring Boot project.
-- Add spring-kafka dependency to your project
+- Add spring-kafka dependency to your project.
-- The simplest possible producer to send messages to Kafka using spring-kafka default configurations
+- The simplest possible producer to send messages to Kafka using spring-kafka default configurations.
-- The simplest possible consumer to consume the messages from kafka using spring-kafka default configurations
+- The simplest possible consumer to consume the messages from kafka using spring-kafka default configurations.
-- How to use the Kafka built in console consumer and producer to send and receive messages from Kafka
+- Create a Simple Rest API which you will use to call a producer and send simple messages to Kafka.
-- How to install and run Kafkacat to produce and consume messages from Kafka
+- How to install and run Kafkacat.

 In the second part of the labs you will expand your initial project and create and practice: